datwiz/dbt-snapshot-metadata/README.md

 materialization decision, there is the trade off between ease of access vs additional storage requirements.

 ### NULLS vs High End Date/Timestamp
-In addition to the operational support and audit requirements, there can also be a legacy migration complication related to how open records (the most current version of the record) are represented snapshots.  dbt snapshots represent open records using `NULL` values for `valid_to` fields.
+In addition to the ops support and audit requirements, there can also be a legacy migration complication related to how open records (the most current version of the record) are represented snapshots.  dbt snapshots represent open records using `NULL` values for `valid_to` fields.
 In legacy data lakes or data warehouses, the open records often are identified by using a